 A combination of increased access to the internet and the increase in smartphone users has caused e-commerce business in India to grow quickly in recent years.
-Ecommerce will remain competitive by keeping up with the changes in technology because the technology has created diverse business opportunities.
+Due to the diverse business opportunities created by technology, ecommerce will remain competitive as technology advances.

 Internet penetration in rural India is increasing, leading to an exciting future of e-commerce in the country.
 One of the largest populations of internet users in the world is found in India.

 Consumers have become accustomed to online platforms that enable quicker transactions and delivery in their preferred locations, regardless of whether they are purchasing e-tickets from MakeMyTrip or purchase essentials from Amazon.